benbjohnson/litestream/README.md

 ![test](https://github.com/benbjohnson/litestream/workflows/test/badge.svg)
 ==========

-Litestream is a standalone streaming replication tool for SQLite.
+Litestream is a standalone disaster recovery tool for SQLite.
 It runs as a background process and safely replicates changes incrementally to another file or S3.
 Litestream only communicates with SQLite through the SQLite API so it will not corrupt your database.